 Second Chance Act Programs - There are currently no active Second Chance Act programs in the North Central PA region, however, Workforce Solutions strives to serve the targeted population this Act is intended to serve.
-In June of 2021, Workforce Solutions developed and submitted a proposal in response to the Appalachian Regional Commission's INSPIRE initiative and received the award in November 2021.
-The project titled PROSPER from - Recovery to Career project is a collaborative program that provides job seekers who are in recovery from Substance or Other Drug Use Disorders a sustainable plan for job re-entry or job enhancement.
-Workforce Solutions, the local board staff for North Central Pennsylvania will partner with existing comprehensive providers of alcohol and drug treatment programs to address the large-scale community and economic impact that is a direct result of the substance abuse crisis in rural north central PA.
+In June of 2021, Workforce Solutions developed and submitted a proposal in response to the Appalachian Regional Commission's INSPIRE initiative which if awarded will service those with Substance Abuse Disorders.
 This population is likely to face challenges with the justice system.

-We have also applied for other grant opportunities to assist in serving this population but have not been successful.
+We have applied for other grant opportunities to assist in serving this population but have not been successful.
 In addition, we are currently working with the PA Pardon Project which is intended to streamline the pardon process so that application for pardons can be considered more quickly while also ensuring that individual facts and circumstances of each applicant are fully weighted to ensure justice and uphold public safety.
-Workforce Solutions has also connected all PA CareerLink[®] centers to the Criminal Justice Advisory Boards (CJABs) to partner in their Re-Entry Transition plans and when possible participate on these boards as well.
+Workforce Solutions has also connected all PA CareerLink® centers to the Criminal Justice Advisory Boards (CJABs) to partner in their Re-Entry Transition plans and when possible participate on these boards as well.
 Workforce Solutions recognizing this population as an untapped labor pool and will assist employers in learning how to embrace this population to provide a Second Chance.

 HUD Employment and Training Programs - The Department of Housing and Urban Development (HUD) Employment and Training Programs are part of HUD's commitment to providing employment opportunities, training and supportive services to assist low-income person in becoming self-sufficient.
-There are currently no active HUD Employment and Training Programs offered in the North Central region and efforts to collaborate with the partners will continue through board engagement as well as outreach from our PA CareerLink[®] centers.
+There are currently no active HUD Employment and Training Programs offered in the North Central region and efforts to collaborate with the partners will continue through board engagement as well as outreach from our PA CareerLink® centers.